 Since they first established a foothold in the East Asian market nearly a decade ago, the publishers of the Michelin Guide have been generous with their praise, awarding stars to a whopping 217 Tokyo restaurants in the company’s 2016 guide alone, with 13 earning three stars, the highest rating.
 This makes Japan’s capital, by a considerable margin, the most-starred dining city in the world; the runner-up, New York, has 76 starred restaurants, and 6 with three stars.

-Now, some might say it’s silly to put much stock in Michelin’s anonymous restaurant inspectors, whose views and tastes are as subjective as anyone’s, even though their judgments are rendered in a single, authoritative voice than can forever alter the course of a chef’s life.
+Now, some might say it’s silly to put much stock in Michelin’s anonymous restaurant inspectors, whose views and tastes are as subjective as anyone’s, even though their judgments are rendered in a single, authoritative voice that can forever alter the course of a chef’s life.
 Furthermore, many food professionals have dismissed the attention that Michelin has lavished upon Tokyo as a ploy to gain market share, which is flatly and emphatically denied by Michelin’s top brass.

 All that said, the sheer number of stars is undeniably attention-grabbing.
 On its own, the Michelin love would seem merely hype-y, but it happens to jibe with the exaltations of Tokyo’s food that have been issued with regularity in recent years from people who really know what they’re talking about.
 Anthony Bourdain, for example.
 In a 2013 essay that accompanied an episode of his CNN travel show, Parts Unknown, he declared, “If I had to eat only in one city for the rest of my life, Tokyo would be it.”